Major in Media Arts and Design

 Double Majors in Media Arts and Design

-Students double majoring in Media Arts and Design and another major can count a maximum of 4 courses towards both majors, pending approval from both departments.
+Students double majoring in Media Arts and Design and another major can count a maximum of four courses towards both majors, pending approval from both departments.
 However, no part of the Capstone Colloquium Sequence may be replaced by an analogous course in the other major, given the uniqueness of the MADD Colloquium and its importance to community building.
 Thus, double majors may have to take multiple capstone courses to fulfill both program requirements.

 A person playing a Virtual Reality game.